Sixteen Military Wives: Video

 Other cameos include Chris Walla from Death Cab for Cutie, also the album's producer, John Roderick from The Long Winters, and Carson Ellis, the band's artist and longtime partner to Colin Meloy.

 The video was directed by Aaron Stewart-Ahn, who also helmed the band's video for "O Valencia!"; and appears to be drawn stylistically from Wes Anderson's films, particularly Rushmore, from which it borrows the prestigious private school setting and similar school uniforms, as well as themes of rivalry between students.
 Additionally, Rushmore featured a brief segment concerning a model United Nations at the school.
 Henry's haircut in the video is quite similar to the one sported by Max in the film.

 There are several inconsistencies in the video.
 The story text in the video states that one of Henry's friends represents the Republic of Korea, but the flag is clearly the flag of Democratic People's Republic of Korea (though this may be a reference to a very similar shot in Rushmore in which Max displays the flag of the Soviet Union, despite the onscreen text identifying him as Russia, and the film debuting seven years after the dissolution of the USSR).
-Moreover, one of the students in the background, wearing a straw hat and a placard indicating Singapore, has the flag of the Republic of Macedonia.
+Moreover, one of the students in the background, wearing a straw hat and a placard indicating Singapore, has the flag of North Macedonia.
 When in the lunch line, you can see a poster on the left saying "CHS Cares".
 CHS stands for Cleveland High School, where the video was filmed.
 It should say "BRA Cares", because that is the fictional school in the video.